 Since joining GPE in 2012, the Democratic Republic of Congo (DRC) has increased the primary school completion rate from 29% to 70%.
-Still, too many students enrolled in primary school do not complete it, and as of 2023, one in five primary age children were out of school.
+Still, too many students enrolled in primary school do not complete it, and as of 2023, one in five primary age children is out of school.

 For those in school, 73% are not proficient in reading and 81% are not proficient in math (PASEC 2019).
 To unlock large-scale change, DRC is working with GPE and other partners to improve the quality of teachers and teaching.